bennynewyear/RetinalAuthentication/README.md

 * Mobile device with IR camera (ie. Galaxy S7)

 ### Setup
+Ensure that the opencv-master folder is in the same directory as that of the Python script

 Push the application from Android Studio onto a supported phone with a built-in IR camera.

 OR